 Applications Developer: Applications Developers design, build, upgrade and manage software or applications to empower clients to process data productively.
 They work on the requirements given by the clients and get input from the tests conducted to improve the applications.
 One should typically have a coding background or a CS degree to get these jobs.

 Software Developer: Software development is a well-paid job role with a promising prospect and a relatively higher entry barrier.
 Many organisations require a computer science degree with substantial software development experience.
-Courses that may lead to software developer are given here.
+Courses that may lead to software development are given here.
 The average salary of a software developer after 4+ years of experience is around $102,000

 Data Analyst/Scientist: Data is the foundation for everything we do.
 The immense data available to us has created a market for skilled analysts who can work with R and Hadoop to extract information and help businesses understand and make sense of it.
-In the future, data will become more valuable and part of the business operations.
+In the future, data will become more valuable and part of business operations.
 Data scientist jobs are harder to get without experience and relevant qualifications.

 If you need further information regarding IT certifications in Australia, please contact 1800 159 151 or visit www.logitrain.com.au.